 If your injuries are substantial, you almost always need an attorney to help.
 Suppose your personal injury claim was getting checked out at the hospital.
 Or an urgent care clinic with no follow-up treatment required; you may not need a lawyer.

-The general rule is the more severe your injuries, the more you need an attorney.
+The general rule is that the more severe your injuries, the more you need an attorney.
 If you have a preexisting injury, getting an attorney will help you deal with the issue and how the crash aggravated the condition.

 Attorneys have the advantage of being able to file a lawsuit.
 When they believe that the settlement offers are not reasonable.
 Allowing a Houston jury to decide damages is an option with a personal injury law firm in Houston.